storacha/RFC/rfc/ucan-interop.md

 # Abstract

-Services that have adopted UCANs are able to server requests to customers of their customers directly, reducing operational costs and complexity.
+Services that have adopted UCANs are able to serve requests to customers of their customers directly, reducing operational costs and complexity.

 However integrating with systems that have not adopted ucans can be challenging and forces following trade-offs:

 1. Privileged proxy services need to be introduced to allow requests from such actors.
-2. It is impossible to provide provable trace of accountibility in [recieipts](https://github.com/ucan-wg/invocation#225-receipt).
+2. It is impossible to provide provable trace of accountability in [receipts](https://github.com/ucan-wg/invocation#225-receipt).

 In practice service is forced to introduce a less secure backdoor into the system.